XuanL17/Mjolnir/README.md

 ## **Experiments**
 ---
 ### **Notes**
+We exclude our trained Gradient Diffusion Model
+Please 1.
+Prepare your gradient data to train your own Gradient Diffusion Model;

-You can simply download your pretrained gradient diffusion model to the folder “saved_train_models” and run main.py
+2. Download your trained model to the folder “saved_train_models” and run main.py.

 ### **Experimental Setups**